InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

 	> By dragging the copies from your project's folder into the Project Navigator.

-5. 🖼 Add an `OctopusKitQuickStartView` to the `ContentView.swift` file:
+5. 🖼 Add the `OctopusKitQuickStartView` to the `ContentView.swift` file:

     ```
     var body: some View {